 Dr. Nicole Sundene, NMD

 Cystic Acne is a form of Hormonal Acne that does not respond to the same treatments I use for my regular acne patients.
-Topical treatments for cystic acne are generally ineffective because they tend to only aggravate and dry the skin on the surface while failing to address the root cause of the cystic acne forming well before the layers of skin.
+Topical treatments for cystic acne are generally ineffective because they tend to only aggravate and dry the skin on the surface while failing to address the root cause of the cystic acne forming deep below the layers of skin.

 Today I will share "Dr. Nicole’s #1 Cystic Acne Potion Recipe"